socrata/dev.socrata.com/docs/datatypes/number.md

 Numbers are arbitrary precision, arbitrary scale numbers.
 They can represent any number exactly, except for numbers whose digits repeat infinitely.

-Since Numbers can be either larger or more precise than what JSON parsers allow, many formats, such as [JSON](/docs/formats/json.html), serialize them as strings.
+Since `Number`s can be either larger or more precise than what JSON parsers allow, many formats, such as [JSON](/docs/formats/json.html), serialize them as strings.
 For example:

 {% highlight javascript %}
 [ {